PierreBarrat/TreeKnit.jl/docs/src/options.md

   Essential options are detailed here.

 ## [Parsimony parameter](@id gamma)
-The heuristic method used by *RecombTools* tries to prune consistent clades from a pair of trees in order to increase a compatibility score between other clades.
+The heuristic method used by *TreeKnit* tries to prune consistent clades from a pair of trees in order to increase a compatibility score between other clades.
   Pruning a clade is interpreted as fixing a reassortment right above it, while increasing the compatibility between remaining clades removes reassortments.
   A purely parsimonious heuristic should thus give the same weight to fixing a reassortment through pruning a clade and fixing one incompatibility in the trees.